-The following year (1868), proved to be a more difficult time for George W. Alexander than even those of the Civil War.
+The following year (1868), proved to be a more difficult one for George W. Alexander than, perhaps, even the long months of his Civil War service.
 On 6 January 1868, G. W.’s daughter, Sallie, passed away in Reading after being injured during a fall at school.
 She was interred on 10 January 1868 at the Charles Evans Cemetery in Reading.

 Within months after Sallie’s passing, he then became the subject of an investigation by the federal Treasury Department.
 While Philadelphia newspapers stoked the fires of negative coverage, a number of Berks County residents, stood by him, believing that the charges that had been filed against him were false and possibly even the result of a conspiracy.
 The 20 August 1868 edition of The Evening Telegraph in Philadelphia reported:

 CASES BEFORE THE RECORDER. – A man named John Larens, arrested upon a warrant issued by Alderman Mengle, of Berks county, had a hearing before Recorder Given upon the charge of conspiring with United States Commissioner Rollins and others to effect the removal of George W. Alexander from the Collectorship of the Eighth District of Pennsylvania.
 Held in $2500 bail to appear in Berks county.

 Beginning 1 December 1868, George W. Alexander was tried for allegedly aiding and abetting, in his capacity as a federal revenue inspector, the removal and concealment of whiskey to avoid paying taxes.
 The Evening Telegraph of Philadelphia reported the proceedings in its 2 December 1868 edition as follows: